-Once we identified our "median employee", we then calculated such employee's annual total compensation for 2017 using the same methodology we used for purposes of determining the annual total compensation of our named officers for 2017 (as set forth in the 2017 Summary Compensation Table on page 64-65 of this Proxy Statement).
+Once we identified our "median employee", we then calculated such employee's annual total compensation for 2019 using the same methodology we used for purposes of determining the annual total compensation of our named officers for 2019 (as set forth in the 2019 Summary Compensation Table on pages 70-71 of this Proxy Statement).

-Our CEO's annual total compensation for 2017 for purposes of the Pay Ratio Rule is equal to the amount reported in the "Total" column in the 2017 Summary Compensation Table.
+Our CEO's annual total compensation for 2019 for purposes of the Pay Ratio Rule is equal to the amount reported in the "Total" column in the 2019 Summary Compensation Table found on pages 70-71 of this Proxy Statement.